simplon-lerouxDunvael/Brief_11/Plans_et_demarches/Action_plan_w_usefull_commands.md

 * I added websecure to the annotations (entrypoints)
 * I added the HTTPS ports and the targetport that will be used by Traefik to direct trafic (wheither it is in HTTP or HTTPS). *As I already specified the targetport in the deployment of my azure voting app I do not need to add it.*

+I still have the 404 error after all these steps.

 [&#8679;](#top)

 <div id=''/>